 PVC YOGA MATS: THE BADDEST OF THE BUNCH

 48% of yoga mats purchased every year are made from polyvinyl chloride, aka PVC.
 PVC is, by many accounts, one of the most environmentally damaging consumer materials ever produced.
-Its production is highly energy intensive because it involves the use of chlorine gas, a poison that also happens to require incredible amounts of electricity to produce.
+Its production is highly energy intensive, requires cancer-causing chemicals and produces high volumes of toxic waste, including dioxin, PCBs and hexachlorobenzene.
+It requires more toxic additives than any other plastic, including heavy metals such as lead and organotins to stabilize PVC, chromium and cadmium to color it, and plasticizers such as phthalates to make it flexible.
+It involves the use of chlorine gas, a poison that also happens to require incredible amounts of electricity to produce.
 PVC is also extremely difficult to recycle, takes centuries to biodegrade, and leads to the release of hazardous chemicals throughout its lifecycle.

-One of these chemicals is dioxin, a carcinogen released during PVC production and disposal.
-Another, phthalates, are released throughout PVC’s life cycle — including the use phase — and have been found to damage our endocrine system in large enough doses.
-Both these chemicals are now universally present in human bodies and the environment, leading to growing concerns about their cumulative negative effects.
+Phthalates are released throughout PVC’s life cycle — including the use phase — and have been found to damage our endocrine system in large enough doses.
+Many of these chemicals are now universally present in human bodies and the environment, leading to growing concerns about their cumulative negative effects.
 PVC production, use, and disposal are significant contributors to this growing chemical burden.

 Yet, PVC has remained the most common yoga mat material for decades.
 This is largely because it is relatively cheap, functional, and durable, but all these qualities can be found on significantly less damaging alternatives we will explore later in this article.

 NOT ALL NON-PVC YOGA MATS ARE CREATED EQUAL